ezimuel/SimpleMVC/README.md

 ];
 ```

-All the controllers are mapped with an HTTP method and a URL path.
-You can use all the parameters and regex from FastRoute to specify the URL path.
-Please have a look at the [documentation](https://github.com/nikic/FastRoute/blob/master/README.md) of FastRoute for additional information.
+A route is an element of the array with an HTTP method, a URL and a Controller class to be executed.
+The URL can be specified using the [FastRoute syntax](https://github.com/nikic/FastRoute/blob/master/README.md) syntax.

 ## Dispatch

-The dispatch algorithm select the controller to be executed according to HTTP method and URL.
+The dispatch selects the controller to be executed according to HTTP method and URL.
+The dispatch is reported in [public/index.php](public/index.php) front controller.

 A controller implements a `ControllerInterface` with one function `execute($request)`, where `$request` is PSR-7 `ServerRequestInterface`, as follows:

 ```php